Performance

 });

-Chromium (Chrome: version 69, Edge: 79, Opera: 56) added the ability to transfer rendering control of a canvas (opens new window) to a web worker.
+As of 2023, modern browser have the ability to transfer rendering control of a canvas (opens new window) to a web worker.
 Web workers can use the OffscreenCanvas API (opens new window) to render from a web worker onto canvases in the DOM.
 Chart.js is a canvas-based library and supports rendering in a web worker - just pass an OffscreenCanvas into the Chart constructor instead of a Canvas element.
-Note that as of today, this API is only supported in Chromium based browsers.

 By moving all Chart.js calculations onto a separate thread, the main thread can be freed up for other uses.
 Some tips and tricks when using Chart.js in a web worker: